Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues provide a good level of difficulty.
-The informed clues offer specific details which help narrow down the answer, but the misinformed and fake clues add uncertainty and misdirection.
-The player will need to analyze the clues carefully to arrive at the correct answer.
+**Reasoning:** The informed clues are specific enough to make the answer clear but not so obvious as to make the game too easy.
+The fake clues are strong and should provide good misdirection.
+The misinformed clues add a layer of doubt.
+Overall, the clues strike a good balance in terms of difficulty.

 ---